Wizkid: 2010–2011: Superstar

 Wizkid began recording his debut studio album Superstar in 2009.
 He released "Holla at Your Boy" as the album's lead single on 2 January 2010.
 The song was nominated for Best Pop Single, and earned him the Next Rated award at The Headies 2011.
 In addition to winning the award, he was awarded a 2012 Hyundai Sonata courtesy of the organizers.
 Its music video was nominated for Most Gifted Newcomer Video at the 2011 Channel O Music Video Awards.

 On 2 April 2010, Wizkid released "Tease Me/Bad Guys" as the album's second single.
 It was initially released as a freestyle rap.
 "Don't Dull", the album's third single, was released on 6 December 2010.
 Superstar was recorded in English and Yoruba.
 It was released on 12 June 2011 by Empire Mates Entertainment.
-The album incorporates elements of Afrobeats, R&B, dancehall, and reggae.
+The album incorporates elements of Afro hip-hop, R&B, dancehall, and reggae.
 While working on Superstar, Wizkid collaborated with record producers such as E-Kelly, Jay Sleek, Shizzi, DJ Klem, Masterkraft, Q-Beats and Samklef.
 The album features guest appearances from Banky W., Skales, D'Prince and Wande Coal.
 It was initially scheduled for release on 14 February 2011 but was later pushed back.
 On 12 June 2011, Wizkid hosted a launch party for the album at the Expo Hall of the Eko Hotel and Suites.
 The launch party featured performances from Banky W, Skales, 2face Idibia, Samklef, Wande Coal, D'Prince, Olamide, eLDee, Jesse Jagz, Ice Prince, Lynxxx and Seyi Shay.
 Superstar garnered Best Album of the Year at the 2012 Nigeria Entertainment Awards, and was nominated for Album of the Year at The Headies 2012.